Wormnest/graphicex/graphicex/readme.md

 * A lot of other bugs have been fixed by me, a few extra security checks and extra functionality added by myself.
 * I added a Gimp XCF image loader.
-* Unicode aware fixes have been added, however it needs testing by someone that has a Unicode version of Delphi.
+* Unicode aware fixes have been added, tested in Delphi 10.1 Berlin.
 * LibTiff updated to version 4.0.4, libjpeg 6b, zlib 1.2.8.
 The C source code and necessary MQ patches have also been added to the repository.
+* Delphi 32 bits and Lazarus/Free Pascal 32 and 64 bits Windows compatible.

 Additions March/April 2015
 --------------------------